Dirk1966/NotPad/README.md

 Worked inside of "git for Windows 2" environment on
  * Windows 7
  * Windows 8.1
- * (partly) Windows 10 (32 bit and 64 bit)
+ * Windows 10 (32 bit and 64 bit)
-   * Still some issues in "git for Windows 2"
+   * perl 5.22 under "git for Windows 2" needed a truncate before writing to function properly.
-     CRLF is replaced by LF in the end, but the file size is not updated.
-     That means that if the file contained 38 bytes and 34 bytes after replacing CRLF by LF, the last 4 bytes come from the old file!

 Worked inside of "git for Windows" environment on
  * Windows 7

+Environment variables for development (example) and test:
+ * DEBUG_NOTPAD=1
+ * EDITOR_NOTPAD="ls -l"

+ToDo: Support file names with spaces and "weird" characters.